jogonzal/UWPPHw3/p2/Readme.md

 The algorithm is as follows.

-In every GPU iteration for each work item, we:
+In every MPI iteration for each process, we:
-1. Iterate over the corresponding edges for the work item
+1. Iterate over the corresponding edges for the process
 2. If the node is visited, visit all of its children (how do you get the children of a node?)
 3. When visiting a child, simply set its level to the next level index (if it hasn't been visited before)
-4. Barriers are used to prevent work items from going rogue into the next iteration
+4. Barriers (with MPI_Reduce) are used to prevent process from going rogue into the next iteration
-4. A global variable that is reset every cycle is needed to know whether any new nodes were found in any iteration
+5. Every loop, we sync all of the node's visited contents

 In the example above, after the first iteration, things will look like this: